 Alarmed Housing: for anyone over 60.
 The property is fitted with an alarm system

 Sheltered Housing: for ages 60 and over.
-These are staffed sites with housing support and inactivity monitoring including an alarm pull cord.
+These are staffed sites with inactivity monitoring including an alarm pull cord.
 Staff are usually on site Monday to Friday between 09.00 and 15.30

 Enhanced Sheltered Housing: entry age of 60 and over.
 Similar to sheltered housing but some sites have a café and staff work 9.00 – 5.00, seven days a week.